lupus590/CraftOS-Standards/Protocols/fsor.md

 The packet MUST take this exact format even if one component is empty.
 Both `:` and `;` MUST be present.

+ > Might be a good idea to change these so tror can be used with fsor - @Lupus590
 ### Connection management
 The server MAY send packets to the client to handle the connection, such as determining what extensions to the protocol the client supports.